Updated: 8/6/2018 | August 6th, 2018

 If you’re booking far in advance and getting the cheap discount fares, don’t buy a pass.
 I’d also skip the big fixed-route pass, as they don’t offer value when compared to other giant passes or tour operators.
 For example, the InterCity TravelPass is $1045, but Stray has more comprehensive passes for less — currently its Max Pass is only $929 and has more destinations and activities.
 Kiwi Experience’s Sheep Dog does the same for $799.
 At the higher prices, the backpacker buses make better sense than a bus pass.

-I’d buy a FlexiPass since it is hours based and lasts forever.
+I’d buy a FlexiPass since it is hours based and for up to twleve months.
 Combine that with other cheap tickets bought far in advance, ridesharing, or anything else.
 Mix and match what you do for optimal savings.
 Use the pass for expensive routes and cheaper options for other, shorter routes!

 Flying in New Zealand isn’t that cheap, as there are only two companies that dominate the entire market: Air New Zealand and Jetstar — and on most routes, it’s just Air New Zealand.
 While you can find some cheap fares on shorter routes or by booking a few months in advance, unless you are really pressed for time or traveling from island to island, I’d skip flying.